NOW ACCEPTING APPLICATIONS FOR SPRING 2021

 CRITERIA FOR ADMISSION

-- Completion of a four-year undergraduate degree or internationally recognized equivalent
+- A four-year undergraduate degree

 - Minimum of 5 years of professional work experience, with 2 years of managerial experience